MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/demand-forecasting-setup.md

 ## <a name="setup-amls"></a>Set up the Azure Machine Learning Service

-Supply Chain Management calculates demand forecasts using the Azure Machine Learning Service, which you must set up and run on your own Azure subscription.
+Supply Chain Management calculates demand forecasts using the *Azure Machine Learning Service*, which you must set up and run on your own Azure subscription.
 This section describes how to set it up on Azure and then connect it with your Supply Chain Management environment.

 [!INCLUDE [preview-banner-section](../../includes/preview-banner-section.md)]
 <!-- KFM: Preview until 10.0.23 GA -->

 ### Enable the Azure Machine Learning Service in feature management

-Before you can use the Azure Machine Learning Service for demand forecasting, you must turn on a feature to enable the integration.
+Before you can use the Azure Machine Learning Service for demand forecasting, you must turn on a feature in Supply Chain Management to enable the integration.
 Admins can use the [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) settings to check the status of the feature and turn it on.
 In the **Feature management** workspace, the feature is listed in the following way:

 - **Module:** *Master planning*
 - **Feature name:** *Azure Machine Learning Service for demand forecasting*

-### <a name="ml-workspace"></a>Set up your machine learning workspace on Azure
+### <a name="ml-workspace"></a>Set up machine learning on Azure

 To enable Azure to process your forecasts using machine learning, you must set up an Azure machine learning workspace for this purpose.
+You have two options (choose one):

+- To set up the workspace by running a script provided by Microsoft, follow the instructions in [Option 1: Run a script to set up your machine learning workspace](#ml-workspace-script) and then skip ahead to [Set up Azure Machine Learning Service connection parameters in Supply Chain Management](#demand-forecast-parameters).
+- To set up your workspace manually, which takes a bit longer but gives you more control, follow the instructions in [Option 2: Manually set up your machine learning workspace](#ml-workspace-manual) and then skip ahead to [Set up Azure Machine Learning Service connection parameters in Supply Chain Management](#demand-forecast-parameters).

+#### <a name="ml-workspace-script"></a>Option 1: Run a script to automatically set up your machine learning workspace

+This section describes how to set up your machine learning workspace using an automated script provided by Microsoft.
+If you prefer, you can set up all the resources manually by following the instructions provided in [Option 2: Manually set up your machine learning workspace](#ml-workspace-manual), but you do not need to do both.

+1. Go to the [Templates for Dynamics 365 Supply Chain Management demand forecasting with Azure Machine Learning](https://github.com/microsoft/Dynamics-365-Supply-Chain-Management-Demand-Forecasting-With-Azure-Machine-Learning-Service) repository on GitHub and download the following files:
+    - `quick_setup.ps1`
+    - `src/parameters.py`
+    - `src/api_trigger.py`
+    - `src/run.py`
+    - `src/REntryScript/forecast.R`
+1. Open a PowerShell window and run the `quick_setup.ps1` script that you downloaded in step 1. <!-- KFM: This is a guess.
+Is it right?
+Is this enough info?
+Follow instructions on your screen? --> The script will set up the required workspace, storage, default datastore, and compute resources, but you still need to create the required pipelines by following the remaining steps of this procedure.
+(Pipelines provide a way to process forecasting scripts from Supply Chain Management.)
+1. Go to Azure Machine Learning Studio and select **Notebooks** from the navigator.
+1. Find the following location in the **Files** structure: **Users/\[current user\]/src**.
+1. Upload the remaining four files that you downloaded in step 1 to the location you found in the previous step.
+1. In Azure, open and review the `parameters.py` file that you just uploaded.
+Make sure the `nodes_count` value specified here is one less than the value you configured for the compute cluster in [Step 4: Configure compute resources](#config-compute-resources).
+If the `nodes_count` is greater than or equal to number of nodes in the compute cluster, the pipeline run might be able to start but then it will hang while waiting for the needed resources.
+For more information about the nodes count, see [Step 4: Configure compute resources](#config-compute-resources). <!-- KFM: But this time we didn't do "Step 4: Configure compute resources".
+What node-count value should we set now? -->
+1. Select the `api_trigger.py` file that you just uploaded and run it.
+It will create a pipeline to be triggered through the API.
+1. Your workspace is now set up.
+Skip ahead to [Set up Azure Machine Learning Service connection parameters in Supply Chain Management](#demand-forecast-parameters).

+#### <a name="ml-workspace-manual"></a>Option 2: Manually set up your machine learning workspace

+This section describes how to set up your machine learning workspace manually.
+You only need to to this if you decided not to run the automated setup script as described in [Option 1: Run a script to set up your machine learning workspace](#ml-workspace-script).

-#### <a name="create-workspace"></a>Step 1: Create a new workspace
+##### <a name="create-workspace"></a>Step 1: Create a new workspace

 Use the following procedure to create a new machine learning workspace.